jbcodeforce/kafka-studies/docs/strimzi.md

 # Strimzi.io

 [Strimzi](https://strimzi.io/) uses the Cluster Operator to deploy and manage Kafka (including Zookeeper) and Kafka Connect clusters.
-When the Strimzi Cluster Operator is up, it starts to watch for certain OpenShift or Kubernetes resources containing the desired Kafka and/or Kafka Connect cluster configuration.
+When the Strimzi Cluster Operator is up and runnning, it starts to watch for certain OpenShift or Kubernetes resources containing the desired Kafka and/or Kafka Connect cluster configuration.

 ![Strimzi](images/strimzi.png)

-[strimzi.io/](https://strimzi.io/) offers the following capabilities
+[strimzi.io/](https://strimzi.io/) offers the following capabilities:

-* Deploy Kafka OOS on OCP or k8s.
+* Deploy Kafka OOS on any OpenShift or k8s platform
-* TLS and SCRAM-SHA supported, automated certificate management
+* Support TLS and SCRAM-SHA authentication, and automated certificate management
 * Operators for cluster, user and topic
-* Manage kafka using gitops
+* Manage kafka using gitops: See [vaccine-gitops environment/strimzi folder](https://github.com/ibm-cloud-architecture/vaccine-gitops/tree/main/environments/strimzi)

 ## Concept summary